Expansivity theory and Sendov's conjecture: Embedding and extension of expansions

-\begin{remark} Theorem \ref{sendov 1} is close to proving the sendov conjecture.
-It tells us that for any polynomial $P(x)$ with sufficiently small zeros, we can find a zero of $P'(x)$ that is somewhat close under the assumption that the set of zeros of $P'(x)$ are subsets of the zeros of $P(x)$.
-This result is much weaker than the statement of the sendov conjecture. \end{remark}
+\begin{remark} Theorem \ref{sendov 1} is close to proving the Sendov conjecture.
+It suggests that for any polynomial $P(x)$ with sufficiently small zeros, we can find a zero of $P'(x)$ that is somewhat close under the assumption that the set of zeros of $P'(x)$ are subsets of the zeros of $P(x)$.
+This result is much weaker than the statement of the Sendov conjecture. \end{remark}

-It is very important to notice that we could in some way rigorize Theorem \ref{sendov 1} by removing the mass-embedding the condition in place of the assumption that the mass of each phase of expansion diminishes.
-In principle the sendov conjecture would be proven in full if we could prove unconditionally the mass diminishes with higher phase expansions.
-At the moment we carry on this assumption to prove Sendov's conjecture.
+Theorem \ref{sendov 1} can be improved by replacing the mass-embedding condition with the assumption that the mass of each phase of expansion diminishes.
+In principle, the Sendov conjecture would be proven in full if we could unconditionally prove the mass diminishes with higher phase expansions.
+At the moment, we assume this property to prove Sendov's conjecture.
 A sequel to this paper will be devoted to studying phase expansions in relation to their masses.